AnthonyBroadCrawford/anthonybroadcrawford.github.io/cv.md

 - Responsible for company strategy uniquely positioning StartupBus as the premier hackathon attracting worlds top engineers and customers.

-- Led sales/business development, and partnerships in year resulting in premier customers such as Microsoft, AT&T, Box, and Rackspace.
+- Led sales/business development, and partnerships resulting in premier customers such as Microsoft, AT&T, Box, and Rackspace.

 - Increased revenue by 27% with the launch of consumer focused merchandising.

 - Accelerated European expansion via partnership and ultimately merger of two companies resulting in market leadership and secured revenue streams.

 - Grew and managed the business development team.
-Acquired key customers with Microsoft, AT&T, Twillio, Facebook, Twitter, Atlasssian, Xero, and more.
+Acquired key customers with Microsoft, AT&T, Twilio, Facebook, Twitter, Atlasssian, Xero, and more.

 # Chief Technology Officer, Within3;  2006 - 2012
 Responsible for all Product, User Experience/Design, and Technology strategy, execution, and teams.